syncfusion-content/mobilejavascript-docs/MobileJS/api/ejmRadialMenu.md

 ### items `objectarray`
 {:#members:items}

-Renders the Radial menu using datasource which contains array of items.
+Renders the RadialMenu using datasource which contains array of items.

 #### Default Value